Can I Have Electrolyte Drinks While Pregnant?

 The body’s increased water needs during pregnancy add to the challenge of maintaining fluid balance.
 For instance, a majority of the maternal weight is water.
 Normally, there are about 5-6 liters of water in the body.
 During pregnancy, this can increase to as much as 9 liters.
 Expecting mothers also produce higher blood volume (which requires more water) to help send nutrients to the developing baby.

 Learning to recognize the early signs of dehydration can help you adjust your fluid intake habits so you can avoid dehydration and enjoy a healthy pregnancy.
-Here’s what you need to know about dehydration and pregnancy, including dehydration’s warning signs and main causes and how an oral rehydration solution can help.
+Here’s what you need to know about dehydration and pregnancy, including whether electrolyte drinks can help.

 While dehydration and pregnancy is a scary combination, you can prepare by learning the many signs of dehydration.
 Once you recognize these signs, you can focus on addressing the dehydration as quickly as possible to avoid any complications.

 Here are the main signs of dehydration during pregnancy: